-All procurement activities are subject to the rules and regulations pertaining to the code of conduct and conflict of interest policies, including sanctions as prescribed by law, described in the FRWDB's policies and Operational Directives.
+All procurement activities adhere to FRWDB's/FAWIC's code of conduct and conflict of interest policies.
+Including sanctions as prescribed by law, described in the FRWDB's policies and Operational Directives.

-All FRWDB staff, FRWDB Board members, and outside rating staff must not divulge, in advance, purchasing or specific proposal information.
+All FRWDB staff, FRWDB/FAWIC Board members, and outside rating staff must not divulge, in advance, purchasing or specific proposal information.
 Procurement activities must be conducted in a confidential manner.

 Confidentiality must be maintained for all procurements.
 All proposals and/or quotes submitted are securely handled and stored.
-FRWDB staff involved in any aspect of a procurement must not reveal or disclose information to anyone outside of the identified group involved in conducting the procurement, rating bids, and making contract award decisions.
-All information will remain confidential until the FRWDB has awarded and signed a contract with the awardee(s).
+FRWDB/FAWIC staff involved in any aspect of procurement must not reveal or disclose information to anyone outside of the identified group engaged in conducting the procurement, rating bids, and making contract award decisions.
+All information will remain confidential until the FRWDB/FAWIC has awarded and signed a contract with the awardee(s).

-During the procurement process, unauthorized FRWDB staff or FRWDB Board members shall not communicate with bidders or bidder, as the case may be, regarding the procurement.
-Authorized staff will be identified in each procurement and will be the primary point of contact for discussion or information pertaining to the procurement.
-In the event a bidder attempts to communicate with unauthorized FRWDB staff or FRWDB Board members, the staff or Board member shall immediately notify the FRWDB Executive Director of such attempt(s).
-Violation of this clause may constitute grounds for rejection by the FRWDB of the bidder's proposal.
+Unauthorized communication with bidders is prohibited by FRWDB/FAWIC staff or Board members is strictly prohibited.
+Authorized staff will be identified in each procurement and will be the primary point of contact for discussion or information about the procurement.
+In the event a bidder attempts to communicate with unauthorized staff or Board members, the staff or Board member shall immediately notify the FRWDB Executive Director of such attempt(s).
+Violation of this clause may constitute grounds for rejection of the bidder's proposal by the FRWDB/FAWIC.

-Individuals in a decision-making capacity, including FRWDB Board members, are prohibited from engaging in any activity, including the award or administration of a contract, if they have a conflict of interest, as defined by Federal and State laws, including, but not limited to, the California Political Reform Act and California Government Code section 1090 et seq.
-Conflict of interest and nondisclosure policies and procedures are provided to all FAWIC employees, outside agency raters, and FRWDB Board members participating on procurement review teams.
-These individuals agree to abide by these policies and procedures by signing a "Conflict of Interest/Nondisclosure Statement".
-The original signed statements shall be maintained in the procurement file.
-Documentation for conflict of interest compliance for FRWDB Board members on any given procurement or contract award will be noted in the minutes of the FRWDB Board meeting.
+Individuals in a decision-making capacity, including FRWDB/FAWIC Board members, are prohibited from engaging in any activity, including the awarding or administration of a contract, if they have a conflict of interest, as defined by federal and state laws, including but not limited to the California Political Reform Act and California Government Code Section 1090 et seq.
+Conflict-of-interest and nondisclosure policies and procedures are provided to all FAWIC employees, outside agency raters, and FRWDB/FAWIC Board members participating in procurement review teams.
+These individuals must agree to abide by these policies and procedures by signing a "Conflict of Interest/Nondisclosure Statement."
+The original signed statements must be maintained in the procurement file.
+Documentation of conflict-of-interest compliance for FRWDB/FAWIC Board members regarding any procurement or contract award will be recorded in the minutes of the FRWDB/FAWIC Board meeting.